S. D. Subbulakshmi: Introducing M. S. Subbulakshmi

 S. D. Subbulakshmi became instrumental in introducing M. S. Subbulakshmi when she persuaded K. Subrahmanyam to give the daughter of her friend Madurai Shanmugavadivu, a chance on the concert stage at the exhibition he was organising in connection with the 1932 Mahamagam Festival in Kumbakonam.
 Thus, it was also K. Subrahmanyam who first helped to make M. S. Subbulakshmi a star in the world of song.
 It was on that stage that M. S. Subbulakshmi became a star.

 Later, when he negotiated with Sadasivam for the film rights for a story serialised in Ananda Vikatan, starring M. S. Subbulakshmi in the film, she came almost as part of the package.
 Thus started M. S. Subbulakshmi's film career in Sevasadanam with S. D. Subbulakshmi guiding throughout.

 Family life

-S. D. Subbulakshmi married the famous prolific lawyer turned director K. Subramanyam with the consent of his first wife Meenatchi.
-K. Subramanyam kept both the families together and managed them without any discrimination between them until his last breath.
-She was blessed with a son Abaswaram Ramji.
+S. D. Subbulakshmi married the lawyer turned director K. Subramanyam with the consent of his first wife Meenatchi.
+K. Subramanyam kept both families together and managed them without any discrimination between them.
+She had a son named Abaswaram Ramji.